mcheriyath/elasticsearch-reindex/README.md

 ```
 #### Step 5
 Open the file index-github-data-2019.02.27.backup.json and fix the mappings, types etc. <br>
+Edit fields like: index-name, created, version etc. and save

 #### Step 6
 Create a new index with the fixed file